DefNu1l/confparse/README.md

 }
 ```

+#### Note

-- Note: confparse is currently at the `beginning` of its development.
+confparse is currently at the `beginning` of its development.
+If you encounter any issues or have suggestions for improvements, please feel free to let me know.
+Your feedback is valuable as we work towards enhancing and refining the functionality of confparse.
+Thank you for your support!

 ### License